 Would you call your license verification program a success?
 A proactive process rather than a reactive one?

 License verification is a fairly straight-forward process, right?
 Those who provide patient care must be licensed properly to do so, period.
-But beyond the surface, there’s nuance that deserves a hard look.
+But beyond the surface, there’s a nuance that deserves a hard look.
 How your process performs in terms of both effectiveness and efficiency sheds light on how you’ll fare during a regulatory survey and the types and amounts of resources your process requires.

-Whether your organization handles license verification in-house or works with a Credentials Verification Organization (CVO), there are key metrics that you and your team should be using to evaluate the effectiveness and compliance of your program.
+Whether your organization handles license verification in-house or works with a Credentials Verification Organization (CVO), there are key metrics that you and your team should be used to evaluate the effectiveness and compliance of your program.
 Let’s take a look.